 Your humidity meter needs to provide you with important updates on the condition of your network.
 Due to climate, weather, and natural disaster, levels of humidity can rapidly fluctuate and destroy your telecommunication infrastructure.
 With customized alert notifications, you can choose the conditions of your alerts and instantly stay informed on important developments in the status of your systems.
 RTUs, or remote telemetry units, collect input from the individual humidity meters and convey that information directly to you.
 Look for RTUs that provide a wide range of options, including alert emails or voice and text messages sent directly to your cell phone.
 If humidity levels rapidly rise, a custom alert notification could be the only solution for quickly notifying you of your site's status and helping to save your network devices.

 There are a number of good RTUs for monitoring humidity levels.
 The NetGuardian 832A G5 provides pages, email alerts, and text messages with customizable alarm content.
 If you don't need so much size but still need advanced functions, the NetGuardian 420 is another RTU that provides all of the same advanced alert functions but is engineered for smaller sites.
-Both options provide a web interface, D-Wire compatibility, and expendable alarm capacities that make them great options to consider when purchasing an RTU.
+Both options provide a web interface, D-Wire compatibility and expendable alarm capacities make them great options to consider when purchasing an RTU.

 Without adequate sensor coverage, you could incidentally neglect an area of your infrastructure and sustain devastating network losses.
-The most advanced sensors cover a wide range of temperatures, come in different lengths of probes, and can be chained together to cover all of your telecommunications infrastructure.
+The most advanced sensors cover a wide range of temperatures, come in different lengths of probes, and can be chained together to cover all of your telecommunications infrastructures.
 Look for humidity sensors that can adapt to your environment and provide complete coverage for all of your telecommunications hardware.

 Certain technologies, like D-Wire, allow you to connect a chain of up to 16 sensors from a single port.
 This is the next stage of technical routing and is great for ensuring that all the devices at your site are being adequately monitored and protected.